 This is my blend of several metrics, which is — What % of Targeted Potential Customers Can You Get to Take a Phone Call and Do a Demo?

 If you can get even 5% of any cohort, of any sub-segment, of your targeted buyers to agree to do a demo out of a LinkedIn connect, a targeted email, or even a phone call … you have something.
+Outbound will definitely work.

 If you do, it’s OK if you can’t even close a ton of those yet.
 You’ll get better.
 Just try to close 1 or 2.

-And if you can close just 1 or 2 out of those 5% — you are probably ready to hire an outbound team, today.
+And if you can close just 1 or 2 out of that 5% — you are probably ready to hire an outbound team, today.
 Right now.
 Like, a full team.
 8 outbound SDRs.
 Even if you don’t quite know what you are doing.